FreeSlave/halflife-featureful/documentation/content/docs/development/shipping-your-mod.md

 You can take the user.scr from a sample mod.
 If you disabled some cvars (via **featureful_client.cfg**) you should remove the corresponding entries in the **user.scr**.

-For example, you disabled the `cl_flashlight_radius` cvar by setting `flashlight.radius.configurable` feature to false.
+For example, you disabled the `cl_flashlight_radius` cvar by setting `flashlight.radius.configurable` feature to `false`.
 To avoid user confusion this option should be deleted from Advanced settings as well.

 See also: [settings.scr and user.scr on TWHL](https://twhl.info/wiki/page/settings.scr_and_user.scr)